 A Master of Arts in Diplomacy program takes approximately two years to complete, and enrollees must have previously completed a bachelor's degree program.
 Many programs offer students the option to pursue a concentration area, such as international commerce, terrorism, foreign policy, conflict management or international law.
 A student may also choose to pursue a regional concentration in an area such as the Middle East, China or the United States.

 Most Master of Arts in Diplomacy programs offer foundational studies in diplomatic theory, as well as the concepts and practices related to the development of successful politics, society and economies.
 Coursework in an M.A. program in diplomacy can prepare a student to play a significant role in world leadership.
 By studying historical and current international systems, students gain an understanding of cultural and geographical complexities linked to both conflict and successful leadership.
 Along with leadership skills, students become proficient in research, information literacy, debate, analysis, communications and critical thinking.
 Students may study topics such as:

 Graduates from a Master of Arts in Diplomacy program can find careers in the military, government agencies and international organizations.
 Individuals may choose to pursue positions as:

-While the U.S. Bureau of Labor Statistic doesn't provide employment information for ambassadors or public interest advocates, the similar career of legislators were projected to see a 6% increase in employment from 2012-2022.
-The mean annual wages for these workers were $38,590 in May 2012.
+While the U.S. Bureau of Labor Statistic doesn't provide employment information for ambassadors or public interest advocates, the similar career of legislator was projected to see a 6% increase in employment from 2012-2022.
+The mean annual salary for these workers was $40,430 in May 2014.

 Students may choose to continue their education and pursue a Ph.D. in a field related to international relations and diplomacy.
 Doctoral degree programs in international relations and diplomacy build on the knowledge learned in a master's degree program through research-based coursework, and a Ph.D. in this field can lead to higher-level careers in academia and government research.